-Executing a halt instruction puts the EM6622 into standby mode.
+Executing a halt instruction puts the EM6821 into standby mode.
 The voltage regulator, oscillator, watchdog timer, LCD, interrupts, timers and counters are operating.
 However, the CPU stops since the clock related to instruction execution stops.
 Registers, RAM and I/O pins retain their states prior to standby mode.
-Standby is canceled by a reset or an interrupt request if enabled.
+A reset or an interrupt request if enabled cancels standby.